jeremyButtler/bioTools/edClustSrc/README.md

 The consensus is then compared to past built consensuses.
   Highly similar (> 99%) consensuses are merged (including their reads) into a single cluster.
 The reads assigned to the cluster are removed from the pool of reads.
+If long enough, windows are also used to see if same.

 A new best read is then found and the cycle repeats until the number of reads remaining is less then the min read depth.

+After clustering, consensuses sharing 75% overlap and a similarity > 99% are merged.
+Window scanning is also done to separate out long reads with regions with large differnces.

+After merging, the percentage of mapped reads filtering step is done.
+First, the number of reads mapping with at least a 75% overlap to each clusters positions is found.
+Then the percentage of depth for the cluster is found (number clustered reads) / (number reads).
+  Clusters with low read depth percentages (under 0.1%) are removed.

 As you can guess, this will take some time to run.